-- a.
+- applicable development standards in effect at the time of the development. - 2-P.16 Allow residential development above the allowed maximum density on properties with an R-1.5 or R-4 land use designation when the implementing zone would permit a slightly higher dwelling unit yield than the allowed maximum density, subject to the following findings: - a.
 The project is consistent with the intended uses of the applicable land use designation (R-1.5 or R-4) and other applicable goals and policies of this General Plan. - b.
 There is sufficient infrastructure to support the project. - c.
-The proposed density does not exceed the allowed maximum density by more than 25 percent. - d.
-The project qualifies for and will receive an allocation of "excess" dwelling units, pursuant to City Council Policy No. 43.
+The proposed density does not exceed the allowed maximum density by more than 25 percent. - d. .